-The Colorado National Monument, a unit of the national park system, is a spectacular area of twenty thousand acres of steep-walled red rock canyons located in western Colorado near the cities of Grand Junction and Fruita.
-Situated on the eastern edge of the Colorado Plateau, the Colorado National Monument attracts approximately 720,000 visitors per year.
+Colorado National Monument, a unit of the national park system, is a spectacular area of twenty thousand acres of steep-walled red rock canyons located in western Colorado near the cities of Grand Junction and Fruita.
+Situated on the eastern edge of the Colorado Plateau, Colorado National Monument attracts approximately 720,000 visitors per year.

-Colorado National Monument Association (CNMA), a nonprofit organization, exists solely to assist and support the Colorado National Monument.
-Proceeds from our retail operations, memberships, and donations support the Monument’s educational, interpretive, and scientific programs, helping visitors better understand and connect to this premier geologic and recreational gem in Western Colorado.
+Colorado National Monument Association (CNMA), a nonprofit organization, exists solely to assist and support Colorado National Monument.
+Proceeds from our retail operations, memberships, and donations support the monument’s educational, interpretive, and scientific programs, helping visitors better understand and connect to this premier geologic and recreational gem in Western Colorado.
 In 2010 and 2011, CNMA also provided funding for Centennial events.

 We partner with the National Park Service to inspire our community and visitors to learn about, play in, and protect Colorado’s geologic gem.

 Our members have helped fund the following events, programs, and improvements at Colorado National Monument:

 - Spring and Fall Walks & Talks programs